numocash/agent-based-model/README.md

-# Agent Based Model of Numo
+# Agent Based Model

-Agent bsed model with evm parity using Arbiter.
+Agent bsed model with evm parity using Arbiter for simulating liquidity providing strategies and rebalancing behavior.

 This repository has an example behavior [`Incrementer`](src/behaviors/incrementer.rs).
 The current design philosophy is that the user should only ever have to build agent behaviors implementing the [`Behavior`](https://github.com/primitivefinance/arbiter/blob/fe6b556d715d641aa9378ae20560629ec6ba5b43/arbiter-engine/src/machine.rs#L73) trait.
 In this example, the `Incrementer` behavior is configured with a [config file](https://github.com/primitivefinance/arbiter-template/blob/main/configs/example.toml).
 Configuring behaviors with a config file is a design choice we made to enable versatile parameterization at runtime as opposed to compile time.